 Forget the usual big, bulky tumblers that take up lots of space in the luggage!
 It’s time for you to upgrade to a collapsible water bottle.

-As the name suggests, you can compress this tumbler once you’re done using it.
-That way, you can easily shove your collapsed water bottle into your carry-on bag or even in your pocket.
-Don’t worry about any leaks because most collapsible water bottles are leak-proof, so your baggage is safe from any watery accidents.
+As the name suggests, you can compress this Tumbler once you’re done using it.
+That way, you can easily shove your collapsed water bottle into your carry-on bag or even your pocket.
+Don’t worry about leaks because most collapsible water bottles are leak-proof, so your baggage is safe from watery accidents.

-Unless you’re planning on sleeping during your entire flight, you can’t forget your snacks when traveling.
-Eating chips or dried fruit while watching a movie onboard is one of the best pleasures in life for an airline nomad!
-However, the dilemma starts when you don’t end up finishing your food.
+Unless you plan on sleeping during your entire flight, you can’t forget your snacks when traveling.
+Eating chips or dried fruit while watching a movie onboard is one of the best pleasures for an airline nomad!
+However, the dilemma starts when you don’t finish your food.

-A bonus tip would be to bring a pack of mints with you to keep your mouth fresh at all times.
+A bonus tip would be to bring a pack of mints to keep your mouth fresh.
 You never know who you might run to!

 See Related: Amazing Resorts & Hotels With Animals On-Site

 Many travelers overlook the importance of bringing lip balm for long travels.
 Do you ever notice how dry your lips become on a plane?
 The low levels of humidity in airplanes are to blame for that.

 To combat this, you might want to bring a lip balm.
 A tinted lip balm is great in your pocket, so you can easily swipe it on your lips for some color and moisture.
 The good news is that lip balms are not considered liquid and, thus, allowed inside planes!

 Uncertainties are common when traveling anywhere, so always add a layer of defense against them by bringing extra cash with you.
 A spare change is also a must-have.

 I don’t advise putting extra cash in your travel wallet.
 Instead, I encourage you to keep them in a separate wallet or a cash envelope.